csumsl/eec-493-f18/README.md

   Q: Where is the download link to the program and do I need Java?

   A: Download link is [here](https://github.com/csumsl/eec-493-f18/blob/master/Metadata%20to%20Excel.jar), click the "download" button right here ![Alt text](https://imgur.com/a/5axStc4).
 And yes, you do need Java to run this program.
 It will not run without Java.

+  Q: There are articles on the Web of Science .bib file that are from one of the three supported websites for author affiliations, why are they not population on the spreadsheet?

+  A: If there's an article on Web of Science that's hosted on asme, springer, or ieeexplore, it's best to export the .bib/.ris file from the article's webpage directly.
+Web of Science .bib files are not able to find affiliations unfortuately.
+To export .bib/.ris files from one of those three websites, see the [Other Recommendations](https://github.com/csumsl/eec-493-f18/blob/master/README.md#other-recommendations)) section.